ben-aaron188/rgpt3/paper/paper.md

 This package handles completions in the most efficient manner from a data.table or data.frame object with the `gpt3_completions()` function.
-In the example, we provide the prompts from a data.frame and ask the function to produce 5 completions (via the `param_n` parameter) with a maximum token length each of 50 (`param_max_tokens`) with a sampling temperature of 0.8 (`param_temperature`).
+In the example, we provide the prompts from a data.frame and ask the function to produce five completions (via the `param_n` parameter) with a maximum token length each of 50 (`param_max_tokens`) with a sampling temperature of 0.8 (`param_temperature`).
 Full detail on all available function parameters is provided in the help files (e.g., `?gpt3_completions`)

-The `output` object contains a list with two data.tables: the text generations and the meta information about the request made.
+The `output` object contains a list with two data.tables: the text generations and the meta-information about the request made.

 ```R
 prompt_data = data.frame(prompts = c('How does the US election work?'